The TWRA needs your help in collecting invasive carp

 Invasive carp are extremely sensitive to sound.
 Researchers at the U.S. Geological Survey and U.S. Fish and Wildlife Service have developed techniques to use underwater sound to “scare” fish in controlled settings.

 In concept, these sounds would be able to prevent carp from using the locks, while native fish that are less sensitive to sound would continue to use the locks.
-The next step is to test this theory and that test has been tentatively scheduled to begin in the spring of 2019 at Barkley Dam in Kentucky.
+The next step is to test this theory and that test has begun at Barkley Dam on the Cumberland River in Kentucky with the implementation of the BioAcoustic Fish Fence (BAFF).

 Multiple state agencies including TWRA support this effort.
 This location was chosen because carp are abundant immediately below the dam, so the barrier would be tested repeatedly by the abundant carp.
-The sonic tagging and tracking work that TWRA is funding will allow this technology to be deployed and evaluated at strategic locations throughout the Tennessee River.
+The sonic tagging and tracking work that TWRA is funding will allow this technology to be deployed and evaluated at strategic locations throughout the Tennessee River as well.

 TWRA annually monitors the status of gamefish species such as bass and crappie.